A blog about living and learning in Jerez de la Frontera

 We did it!
-One of life's windows opened up, and we jumped through it with two suitcases and our cat and landed on all fours in Spain.
+One of life's windows opened up, and we jumped through it with two suitcases and our cat and landed on all fours in Spain in early 2023.
 What follows is a nice and accurate account of the whys, hows, wheres and holy-craps of what we did and what we did next.
 You'll laugh, you'll cry, and at some point you'll probably go to the lavatory.

 A (partial) glossary of food in Jerez